Becoming a medical doctor has been a dream for a lot of people since childhood. Oh yes, it’s a lovely and respected profession in Nigeria.

 Step 3: Earn a Bachelor of Medicine, Bachelor of Surgery (MBBS) Degree

-After gaining university admission, you’ll spend six years earning your MBBS degree.
+After gaining university admission, you’ll spend six to seven years earning your MBBS degree, depending on the course you applied for.
 The curriculum is divided into two main phases:

 Participate in medical student associations and volunteer opportunities to gain practical experience.
-Maintain good grades throughout, as your performance can affect your internship placements and future job prospects.
+Maintain excellent grades throughout, as your performance can affect your internship placements and future job prospects.
+If you want to get more details about universities in Nigeria that offer medicine and surgery, make sure you read the article below before you continue reading.

 Read More: Nigerian-universities-that-offer-medicine-surgery